 - Traditional water treatment systems companies: Many water treatment systems companies use traditional technology and products, and they are not particularly focused on environmental-friendliness.

-Customer maintenance requirements
+5. Understand maintenance requirements

 - No maintenance required: Some water treatment companies handle all maintenance for water treatment systems, including installation and regular check-ins and updates.